How to: Set up an environment for developing apps for SharePoint on Office 365

 Before you begin creating and publishing apps for SharePoint, think about the best place to develop them—on an Office 365 Developer Site or on a local computer where you have SharePoint 2013 installed.
 Consider how you want to use the apps, the time and money you have for development, and the permissions you want for the apps.

 Before setting up your developer computer, you should sign up for an Office 365 Developer Site.
-See Sign up for an Office 365 Developer Site for instructions about using the Developer Site and a basic sample app.
+See Sign up for an Office 365 Developer Site, set up your tools and environment, and start deploying apps for instructions about using the Developer Site and a basic sample app.

 An Office 365 Developer Site is preconfigured for app isolation and OAuth, so this option saves you the most time and expense, and enables you to develop and test apps for SharePoint on any computer and operating system on which you can install Visual Studio 2012.
 An Office 365 Developer Site is also the best option if you want to deploy directly from Visual Studio 2012 when you are developing and testing your apps for SharePoint, because it's not possible to deploy from Visual Studio 2012 to any site other than a Developer Site.
 We'll focus on how to set up an Office 365 Developer Site and start developing and testing apps for SharePoint on it.
 See Get started developing apps for SharePoint if you are not sure what sort of environment you will need or what kinds of apps for SharePoint you will want to create.